russloewe/GnomeSlayer/README.md

 Call functions to draw the room and stuff in the room.

 #### void get_input(void);
-Gets input from user and will call move() or fight()
+Gets input from user and will call move(the direction) or fight(player, monster);

 #### void move(typedef enum direction);
 Will move the piece.

 #### void fight(gamepiece * attacker, gamepiece * defender);
-Will attack or miss the opponent.
+Will attack or miss the defender.